mike-north/typescript-courses/packages/website/content/blog/enterprise-v2/02-ts-library-zero-to-one/index.md

       * Specifies the output path for a .d.ts rollup file to be generated with trimming for a "public" release.
       * This file will include only declarations that are marked as "@public".
       *
-@@ -291,11 +291,11 @@
-      * prepend a folder token such as "<projectFolder>".
-      *
-      * SUPPORTED TOKENS: <projectFolder>, <packageName>, <unscopedPackageName>
-      * DEFAULT VALUE: ""
-      */
--    // "publicTrimmedFilePath": "<projectFolder>/dist/<unscopedPackageName>-public.d.ts",
-+    "publicTrimmedFilePath": "<projectFolder>/dist/<unscopedPackageName>.d.ts"

-     /**
-      * When a declaration is trimmed, by default it will be replaced by a code comment such as
-      * "Excluded from this release type: exampleMember".
-Set "omitTrimmingComments" to true to remove the
-      * declaration completely.

 ```

 Make an empty `/etc` folder